EddyVerbruggen/nativescript-plugin-firebase/docs/ADMOB.md

 ## Enabling AdMob
 Since plugin version 3.10.0 you can use Firebase _AdMob_ features.

-_AdMob_ lets you show banners or interstitials (full screen ads) in your app so you can earn a little money.
+_AdMob_ lets you show banners or interstitials (full screen ads) in your app so you can earn some money.

 ### iOS